|

 MBA 444 was a conversion from MBS.
 Upon disposal, she was purchased by Bedfordshire Education Department for use as a

 mobile technology unit.
-Partly restored in Hertfordshire by Keith Wright, but has changed hands recently and
+Partly restored in Hertfordshire by Keith Wright, but changed hands recently and

 Photo: © Keith Wright 2007